 Desires is another.
 Truthfully, it goes hand in hand with the friction.
 If I focus enough on my goals, entertainment loses it's flavour.

 Watching a movie or show at the end of the day is too easy when you have a Netflix account, a huge collection of DVDs, and a cable TV subscription.
 So I removed those options from my life.
 Over time, my wife and I have both come to highly value our evening time for reading (together and apart).
-Our desire to learn is great than our desire to be entertained.
+Our desire to learn is greater than our desire to be entertained.

 Habits, whether removing bad ones or adding good ones, come from small decisions, consistently made.